anmolitor/vite-plugin-travelm-agency/README.md

 - `generatorMode` (inline for strings in .elm file, dynamic for .json file generation) defaults to 'inline'.
 - `addContentHash` (content hashes for generated .json files, only relevant for dynamic generatorMode) defaults to 'true'.
 - `jsonPath` (subfolder where we want our generated .json files to be served from) defaults to 'i18n'.
+- `prefixFileIdentifier` (should all translations be prefixed by the file name they are defined in?) defaults to 'false'.

 DevMode is automatically turned on/off depending on if you are running the dev server or bundling for production.